typelevel/sbt-catalysts/README.md

 - Provide versions and library settings used by typelevel and related projects - see [Dependencies](https://github.com/typelevel/sbt-catalysts/blob/master/src/main/scala/org/typelevel/TypelevelDeps.scala)
 - Include some functionality to help keep your build file sane - see the quick example below

-For a new project, consider using [the activator template](https://github.com/typelevel/activator-catalysts)

 The current list of dependencies and versions is:

 + [algebra-0.7.0](https://github.com/non/algebra)